 Events, Programs & More

-The North Country Children's Museum also offers theme days, special activities, programs, events, and camps.
+The North Country Children's Museum also offers family workshops, special events, camps and class series.
 Check out the calendar on their website to see what's coming up!

 Kids can also celebrate their birthday at the museum, with a party room for the festivities and admission to the museum for guests.